6 min read

 The Strong One

-But there is another layer to this that goes deeper than just missing out on fun.
+But there is another layer to this that goes deeper than just missing out on the fun of being a kid.

 I grew up too fast.
 Not because I chose to but because my family made me.
 I had to be the strong one.
 That was my role.
 I was the kid going into surgery after surgery and I was not allowed to cry about it because crying was weakness.
 I was not allowed to feel scared or sad or angry because that meant I was not being strong.
 So I shut it all down.
 I boxed everything up and I performed strength for the people around me because that is what they needed from me.

-Think about that.
-A child in a hospital bed being told not to feel.
-Not directly maybe.
-But through every look, every expectation, every time someone said how strong I was.
-That word became a cage.
-Strong meant I could not break down.
+Think about that. a child in a hospital bed being told not to feel.
+Not directly maybe, but through every look, every expectation, every time someone said how strong I was.
+That word became a cage, strong meant I could not break down.
 Strong meant I could not ask for help.
-Strong meant I had to carry everything quietly and make it look easy.
+Strong meant I had to carry everything quietly and make it look easy for others.

 🎪